amoe/acceleratedcpp/chapter-notes.md

 pointer becomes completely invalid as soon as you modify the string in anyway (which does make sense), plus it will obviously become invalid if the string object goes out of scope.

+## CHAPTER 13 - "Using inheritance and dynamic binding"